-There are many beautiful castles in the world but few have the colourful history that surrounds Ksiaz Castle in Poland.
-As you drive through the thick forest that surrounds one of the most colourful castles in Europe, you can only get a small, quick glimpse of it.
-The colours of the outer walls rival Pena Palace in Sintra.
+There are many beautiful castles in the world but few have the colorful history that surrounds Ksiaz Castle in Poland.
+As you drive through the thick forest that surrounds one of the most colorful castles in Europe, you can only get a small, quick glimpse of it.
+The colors of the outer walls rival Pena Palace in Sintra.

 With all of the looting and destruction in the castle, most has been painstakingly restored or re-made so Ksiaz Castle can be as close to the Royal residence as it was for many years, but this does not take away its history and its absolute beauty.